mssfoobar/docs/docs/30_deployment/70-platform-aoh/60-setup-aoh-applications.md

 Upload it within bucket of `common-iam` while creating a folder named `public`

 Log into keycloak
-To be regen user key in keycloak and update into aws secrets:
+Regen user key in keycloak and update into aws secrets:
 In Keycload, go to Clients,

 For client iam secret: